alastair-lewis/portfolio-2026/README.md

 # Portfolio 2026

 Hey!
-I'm **Alastair Lewis**, a Senior Software Engineer at Shopify based in Toronto.
+I'm **Alastair Lewis**, a Software Enginner based in Toronto.
 This is my personal portfolio site, a place to show off the projects I've worked on, my experience, and a bit about who I am.

 ## What's Inside